jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 learn about uncertainty in model predictions.
 The chip in question is called the Intelligence Processing Unit (IPU) and is developed by Graphcore, a UK-based company headquartered in Bristol.
-The IPU is now (as of February 2023) is on its second generation, the Colossus MK2 IPU processor, also known as the GC200.
+The IPU is now (as of February 2023) on its second generation, the Colossus MK2 IPU processor, also known as the GC200.

-Although the IPU has many possible applications where its scalability can reduce computational expense we will use the example of a population dynamics simulation model: a discrete time, discrete state space stochastic process - a pure death process.
+Although the IPU has many possible applications where its scalability can reduce computational expense, we will use the example of a population dynamics simulation model: a discrete time, discrete state space stochastic process - a pure death process.
 This is a simple model but one that highlights some key aspects of running programs on the IPU and